10 Top Psychiatric Nurse Practitioner (PMHNP) Programs 2022

 Tuition: $26,162 per term

-A master’s speciality, Yale’s psychiatric-mental health nursing specialty gives students the benefits of Yale’s highly respected nursing education.
-Yale boosts an impressive 100% pass rate on the PMHNP examination for the last five years.
-Students will receive an all-around education in the psychiatric-mental health field, preparing them for any setting they might end up in.
+A master’s specialty, Yale’s psychiatric-mental health nursing specialty gives students the benefits of Yale’s highly respected nursing education.
+Yale boasts an impressive 100% pass rate on the PMHNP examination for the last five years.
+Students will receive an all-round education in the psychiatric-mental health field, preparing them for any setting they might end up in.

 Tuition: $34,535 for full program in-state tuition; $61,124 for full program out-of-state tuition

-A part of UNC’s master’s of science, nursing program, psychiatric-mental health is an advanced practice area that students can focus their studies on.
+A part of UNC’s Master of Science nursing program, psychiatric-mental health is an advanced practice area that students can focus their studies on.
 This all-around education will require students to be able to attend in-person practice, something to keep in mind before applying.

 According to the 2022 U.S. World News & Report, Duke’s program currently ranks #1 for PMHNP programs in the country.
 While Duke’s PMHNP program will teach students to help people of all ages, it does focus on people living in rural and underserved areas.
 Any nurses interested in treating and helping these communities will find that Duke’s program is a good fit.